Phase Two is underway!

 We are open, somewhat limited on what is available currently but that is changing!
 We are serving Ole Smokes Coffee, an assortment of muffins and pastries from Monday through Friday 6:00 AM until 2:00 PM.
 On weekends with nice weather or potentially nice weather we will open at 8:00 AM and stay until 2:00 PM or beyond.
 There is a window wash station with squeegees available (not to take with you) in the event the bugs cover your windshield.

-We have minnows and a small selection of pertinent fishing tackle preferred in the area and the Opasatika River.
-Currently, we close at 2:00 PM, if you require minnows after we close, just call or message 'minnows' and we will come to the station and sell you some happy, carefree minnows who with a little skill and luck, will be attacked by larger fish (Pike, Walleye, Pickerel and Catfish) who don't give a catfish's whisker about the minnow's happy and carefree (and seemingly irresponsible) way of life.
+We have minnows and worms along with a small selection of pertinent fishing tackle favoured in the area and the Opasatika River.
+Currently, we close at 2:00 PM, if you require minnows after we close, just call or message 'minnows' and we will come to the station and sell you some happy, carefree minnows who with a little skill and luck, will be attacked by larger fish (Pike, Pickerel and Catfish) who don't give a catfish's whisker about the minnow's happy and carefree (and seemingly irresponsible) way of life.

 Opasatika Boat Launch / River Park does not allow any Overnight camping or RV'ing.
-If you are wanting or needing to stay in Opaz just stop in at Heaven 11 and register with us (a secure drop box is located on the east side of the building).
+People that do camp at the launch may get a visit from MNR or the municipality and directed to leave.
+If you are wanting or needing to stay in Opaz just stop in at Heaven 11 and register with us (a secure drop box is located on the east side of the building for after hour arrivals).
 WiFi access is available and free - access info is located at the west corner of the fence.

-The Ole Smokes Coffee being served is Stout Maple, a dark smoke roasted coffee with the unique taste of maple smoke.
+The Ole Smokes Coffee being served is Sippin' Whiskey a dark smoke roasted coffee - which does not contain any whiskey but contains memories of what contained the whiskey . the highly valued oak wood that the whiskey matured in.
 It is smooth and easy creating a subtle whisper of the 'I want more' on your palate.
 Come in a have a cup, stay a while and enjoy the quiet environment of Opasatika.
+We open at 6:00 AM to help start the day off right with very fine coffee, pastries and muffins .

 You can get a coffee with a pastry and take it out back to the RV park where we have hand crafted picnic tables, strong wi-fi (free as well) and enjoy a break from the road.
 We have some Sand Hill Cranes that frequent the area, although sometimes skittish, sometimes they are perfectly content to allow photos of them free of charge.